SeanFitzgibbon/coding-club/docs/session02.md

 This is intended to be a whole group activity.

-Instructor shows pictures (on screen or printed) of input/output devices and gets the children to classify them as input/output.
+Instructor shows pictures (on screen or printed; the [slides](https://docs.google.com/presentation/d/14AQxra3NbUsyzz-y08x4K19MviHBFN3LyIstKVovPck/edit?usp=sharing) contain appropriate pictures) of input/output devices and gets the children to classify them as input/output.
 Encourage discussion of why.
 Also include the devices that are both.

 Output devices:
 1. monitor